rangsimanketkaew/deepcv/docs/usage/training-model.md

-# Training DAENN model with DeepCV
+# Train DAENN model with DeepCV

 Training a DAENN CVs model with DeepCV is very easy.
 All parameters needed for model training are defined in one input file that you just setup in the previous step.